knfcz/http-errors/readme.md

 # http-errors

-This is a pretty basic library to help you handle errors in your express APIs
+This is a pretty basic library to facilitate error handling in express APIs

 Table of content: